-Please use our Chocolate Glossary for more information on the wonderful subject of luxury chocolate.
+Please use our Chocolate Glossary for more information.

 The French word for a small, elegant box of chocolates designed to prevent the chocolates from damaging each other.

 Dullness, streaks, greying, or whitish discoloration on the surface of chocolate caused by poor tempering, temperature fluctuation.
 Bloom is unattractive but not harmful.